nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 LwM2M is an application layer protocol based on CoAP over UDP.
 It is designed to expose various resources for reading, writing, and executing through an LwM2M server in a very lightweight environment.
-The client sends data such as button and switch states, accelerometer data, temperature, and GPS position to the LwM2M server.
+The client sends data such as button and switch states, accelerometer data, temperature, and GNSS position to the LwM2M server.
 It can also receive activation commands such as buzzer activation and light control.

 .. note::
-   The GPS module interferes with the LTE connection.
+   The GNSS module interferes with the LTE connection.
-   If GPS is not needed or if the device is in an area with poor connection, disable the GPS module.
+   If GNSS is not needed or if the device is in an area with poor connection, disable the GNSS module.
-   You can disable the GPS module by setting the configuration option :kconfig:`CONFIG_APP_GPS` to ``n``.
+   You can disable the GNSS module by setting the configuration option :kconfig:`CONFIG_APP_GPS` to ``n``.

 The following LwM2M objects are implemented in this sample: